 What makes tweeters so important?
 It's true that they reproduce the high notes, but there's more to the story.
 Besides being responsible for recreating the very highest frequencies in your music, tweeters impact the realism of the overall sound as well.
-This is because the ultra-high frequency information tweeters handle helps render the specific timbre of each instrument in your music.
+This is because the ultra-high frequency information that tweeters handle helps render the specific timbre of each instrument in your music.

 Timbre is a word used to describe an individual instrument's sonic fingerprint or voice.
 A good pair of tweeters will help you distinguish an overdriven guitar sound from a saxophone, and a saxophone from a trumpet.
 High-quality tweeters also add crispness to your music for a more realistic listening experience.
-They can ensure that the sound of a snare drum comes across as a satisfying crack instead of a muted thud, and they help you hear the rattle and click of strings plucked on an upright bass — you'll feel like you're right there in the studio with your favorite musicians.
+They can ensure that the sound of a snare drum comes across as a satisfying crack instead of a muted thud, and they help you hear the rattle and click of strings plucked on an upright bass.
+You'll feel like you're right there in the studio with your favorite musicians.

 Q: I have 6"x9" speakers in my car.
 Why doesn’t your website show that any 6"x9" speakers fit?

-Q: Do I need new wire to replace my factory speakers??
+Q: Do I need new wire to replace my factory speakers?

-A: Factory speaker wire is fine to use if you're powering your new speakers with a factory or aftermarket stereo.
+A: Factory speaker wire is fine if you're powering your new speakers with a factory or aftermarket stereo.
 But if you plan to install an external amplifier that's rated at 50 watts RMS or more per channel, then we recommend that you run new speaker wire.